Paris Itinerary: 8 Things You Absolutely Cannot Miss

 If you would prefer a Seine River cruise instead, click below to see the latest prices and reserve your spot:

 The Eiffel Tower is beautiful at all times of the day, but nothing compares to visiting it after dark during the light show.
+While this is certainly not on the list of unusual things to do in Paris list, it is something you really cannot miss while visiting.
 At the top of each hour for five minutes the lights of the tower sparkle, making the most beautiful light show you’ve ever seen.

 Do note however that posting photos of the tower lit up at night is apparently illegal, so do so at your own risk.